jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

       -o DGClima.xlsx --start 1990 --end 2018 --keys

-The first sheet in the Excel result file *DGClima.xlsx* lists UID's in UIDMatrix excel file but not in the inventory.
+The first sheet in the Excel result file *DGClima.xlsx* lists UID's in UIDMatrix excel file but not found in the inventory.
 Following sheets represent scenario results for each land use and land use change class.
 Summation rows are marked yellow.
 Cells missing data are marked red.